Importance conditional sampling for Pitman-Yor mixtures: Discussion

 \section{Discussion}

-We proposed a new sampling strategy for PY mixture models, named ICS, which combines desirable properties of existing marginal and conditional methods: the ICS shares easy interpretability with marginal methods, while allowing for straightforward quantification of posterior uncertainty, being a conditional sampler.
-The simulation study of Section~\ref{sec:simul} showed that the ICS overtakes some of the computational bottlenecks characterizing existing methods.
-First, the ICS proves more efficient than the marginal sampler as soon as the sample size is moderately large.
-Second, unlike the two considered versions of the slice sampler, the ICS can be implemented for any value of the discount parameter $\sigma$, with its efficiency being robust to the specification of $\sigma$.
-This is appealing as the discount parameter plays a crucial modelling role when PY mixture models are used for model-based clustering: the ICS allows for an efficient implementation of such models, without the need of setting artificial constraints on $\sigma$.
+We proposed a new sampling strategy for PY mixture models, named ICS, which combines desirable properties of existing marginal and conditional methods: the ICS shares easy interpretability with marginal methods, while allowing, likewise conditional samplers, for a parallelizable update of the latent parameters $\btheta$, and for a straightforward quantification of posterior uncertainty.
+The simulation study of Section~\ref{sec:simul} showed that the ICS overtakes some of the computational bottlenecks characterizing the conditional methods considered in the comparison.
+Specifically, the ICS can be implemented for any value of the discount parameter $\sigma$, with its efficiency being stable to the specification of $\sigma$.
+This is appealing as the discount parameter plays a crucial modelling role when PY mixture models are used for model-based clustering: the ICS allows for an efficient implementation of such models, without the need of setting artificial constraints on the value of $\sigma$.
 As far as the comparison of the performances of ICS and other algorithms is concerned, it is important to remark that the independent slice-efficient algorithm proposed by \citet{Kal11} is more general than the one considered in Section~\ref{sec:simul} as other specifications of the deterministic sequence $\xi_1,\xi_2,\ldots$ are possible.
 As nicely discussed by \citet{Kal11}, the choice of such sequence ``is a delicate issue and any choice has to balance efficiency and computational time''.
-Alternative specifications of the sequence may be explored on a case-by-case basis but, in our experience, the large computational time required by the dependence slice-efficient algorithm we implemented can be reduced only while worsening the mixing of the algorithm.
-It is also worth remarking that the ICS does not rely on any assumption of conjugacy between base measure and kernel, and thus it can be considered by all means a valid alternative to Neal's 8 algorithm \citep{Nea00} when non-conjugate mixture models are to be implemented.
+Alternative specifications of the sequence may be explored on a case-by-case basis but, in our experience, the computational time can be reduced only at the cost of worsening the mixing of the algorithm.
+It is also worth remarking that the ICS does not rely on any assumption of conjugacy between base measure and kernel, and thus it can be considered by all means a valid alternative to the celebrated Algorithm 8 of \citet{Nea00} when non-conjugate mixture models are to be implemented.
 Finally, while originally introduced to overtake computational problems arising in the implementation of algorithms for PY mixture models, the idea behind the ICS approach can be naturally extended to other classes of computationally demanding models.
 As an example, we implemented the same idea to deal with posterior inference based on a flexible class of mixture models for partially exchangeable data.
-Other extensions are also possible and are currently subject of ongoing research.
+Other extensions are also possible and are currently subject of ongoing research. \\